-On December 18, 2020, the Company announced that it had entered into a credit agreement (the "Credit Agreement") with a syndicate of banks, comprised of Bank of Montreal, as joint bookrunner, co-lead arranger and administrative agent, Canadian Imperial Bank of Commerce, as bookrunner and co-lead arranger, and BNP Paribas, as co-lead arranger with respect to a refinancing package totaling US\$200 million, to be used to fund operations of the Eagle Gold mine (the "Refinancing Facility").
+On December 18, 2020, the Company announced that it had entered into a credit agreement (the "Credit Agreement") with a syndicate of banks, comprised of Bank of Montreal and Canadian Imperial Bank of Commerce, as joint bookrunners and co-lead arrangers, together with BNP Paribas, as co-lead arranger, with respect to a refinancing package totaling US\$200 million, to be used to fund operations of the Eagle Gold Mine (the "Senior Debt Facility").

-The Refinancing Facility comprised of a US\$100,000,000 (approximately \$127 million) term loan facility (the "Term Loan Facility") and a US\$100,000,000 (approximately \$127 million) revolving loan facility (the "Revolving Loan Facility").
-See "Material Contracts - Secured Credit Transaction" for more details on the terms of the Refinancing Facility.
+The Senior Debt Facility comprised of a US\$100,000,000 (approximately \$127 million) term loan facility (the "Term Loan Facility") and a US\$100,000,000 (approximately \$127 million) revolving loan facility (as amended, the "Revolving Loan Facility").

+See "Material Contracts - Senior Debt Facility" for more details on the terms of the Senior Debt Facility.